Infinitesimal rational actions

-Combining Theorem \ref{mainthm} and the diagonalizable case treated by Brion in \cite[Section 3]{brion2022actions} the the converse of Proposition \ref{actionkerF} is true, over a perfect field, for infinitesimal commutative trigonalizable $k$-group schemes with Lie algebra of dimension upper bounded by the dimension of the variety (see Remark \ref{thm+Brion}).
 Notice that if an infinitesimal commutative unipotent $k$-group scheme $G$ with Lie algebra of dimension $n$ can be embedded in a smooth connected $n$-dimensional algebraic group $\mathcal{G}$, then $G$ acts generically freely on it (by multiplication).
-Brion asked if, already in the one-dimensional case, there are examples different from these that arise \cite{brion2022actions} and moreover if these group schemes are always commutative (see also \cite[Remark 2.10]{Fakhruddin}).
-Examples \ref{answerbrion} and \ref{noncommutative} answer to these questions.
+Brion asked \cite[\textsection1]{brion2022actions} if, already in the one-dimensional case, these are the only examples that arise and moreover if these group schemes are always commutative (see also \cite[Remark 2.10]{Fakhruddin}).
+Examples \ref{answerbrion} and \ref{noncommutative} answer to these questions by the negative.
 The former shows that there are generically free rational actions on curves of infinitesimal commutative unipotent group schemes that are not subgroups of a smooth connected one-dimensional algebraic group.
 The latter shows that there exist generically free rational actions of non-commutative infinitesimal group schemes on varieties.

 We conclude this introduction by making the link between this work and the notion of essential dimension.
 Informally speaking, the \textit{essential dimension} of an algebraic object is an integer that measures its complexity.
 This notion was introduced by Buhler and Reichstein in \cite{BR} for finite groups and was then extended by Merkurjev for functors from the category of field extensions of a fixed base field $k$ to the category of sets \cite{BF}.
 For a $k$-group scheme $G$, its essential dimension $\mathrm{ed}_k(G)$ computes, roughly speaking, the number of parameters needed to define all $G$-torsors over all schemes over $k$.
-Tossici conjectured that if $k$ is a field of positive characteristic and $G$ is a finite commutative unipotent $k$-group scheme, then $\mathrm{ed}_k(G)\geq n_{V}(G)$ where $n_{V}(G)$ is the order of nilpotency of the Verschiebung morphism of $G$ \cite[Conjecture 1.4]{Tossici}.
+Tossici conjectured \cite[Conjecture 1.4]{Tossici} that if $k$ is a field of positive characteristic and $G$ is a finite commutative unipotent $k$-group scheme, then $\mathrm{ed}_k(G)\geq n_{V}(G)$ where $n_{V}(G)$ is the order of nilpotency of the Verschiebung morphism of $G$.
 The conjecture is known to be true for $n_V(G)=2$ after Fakhruddin \cite[{Theorem 1.1}]{Fakhruddin}.
 Our hopes are that Theorem \ref{mainthm} might lead to further progress in the proof of this conjecture in the infinitesimal case.